hayeah/ruby-bootcamp-mongoid/w01d02-basic-document.md

 foo.apple # => 1
 ```

-In Mongoid, if you set the "id" attribute of a model, it actually sets the "_id" attribute.
+In Mongoid, if you set the `id` attribute of a model, it actually sets the `_id` attribute.
 This is accomplished by field aliases.
 By default, a Mongoid model would have "id" as an alias of "_id". (see [Mongoid::Fields](https://github.com/hayeah/mongoid/blob/5b0f031992cbec66d68c6cb288a4edb952ed5336/lib/mongoid/fields.rb#L42))

 + The `field` DSL should accept a hash as options.
   + `rspec declare_field_spec.rb -e 'accepts hash options for the field keyword'`